fastify/fastify/docs/Reference/TypeScript.md

 [src](https://github.com/fastify/fastify/blob/main/types/route.d.ts#L105)

 A type declaration for the route handler methods.
-Has two arguments, `request` and `reply` which are typed by `FastifyRequest` and `FastifyReply` respectfully.
+Has two arguments, `request` and `reply` which are typed by `FastifyRequest` and `FastifyReply` respectively.
 The generics parameters are passed through to these arguments.
-The method returns either `void` or `Promise<any>` for synchronous and asynchronous handlers respectfully.
+The method returns either `void` or `Promise<any>` for synchronous and asynchronous handlers respectively.

 ##### fastify.RouteOptions<[RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric], [RawReply][RawReplyGeneric], [RequestGeneric][FastifyRequestGenericInterface], [ContextConfig][ContextConfigGeneric]>